Sahil5111/100DayChallenge/README.md

 059. created a header file to work with stack in c
 060. resolved an error in zstack.h
 061. started a basic express project
+062. learned to use view engine to render html and pass objects from server to views